Yokine, Western Australia

 Yokine is a suburb of Perth, Western Australia.
 Its local government area is the City of Stirling.

+The area is also home to a number of key Jewish organisations, such as Carmel School, a Jewish Day School and JHub Maccabi Community Centre, a Jewish Community Centre.
+It is also situated close to Perth Hebrew Congregation in neighbouring Menora.

 History

 The name Yokine was derived from a Nyungar language word meaning "dingo" (which early settlers referred to as the "native dog").
 The name was chosen because the area is close to Dog Swamp.
 Its post code is 6060.

 Yokine was part of the grant originally allocated to T. R. C. Walters in 1840.
 Western Australian Golf Limited owned Yokine from at least 1927 and subdivided a small portion of land near the golf course.
 Before World War II the only house in Yokine was at the eastern end of Royal Street.
 Yokine experienced a housing boom after the war and much of the area near the golf course was developed by the early 1950s.
 The southern area grew rapidly in the 1960s and by the late 1970s Yokine was almost completely developed.